Pramad712/Pramad712/README.md

 - 👋 Hi, my name is Pranav Maddineedi.
 - 👀 I’m interested in coding, science, and math.
 My favorite language is Python, and I know the fundamentals of Java and learning C/C++.
 My strengths are Python and game development with pygame.
+I focus on backend development more than frontend.
 - 🌱 I’m currently learning about AI and ML, specifically reinforcement learning.
 I am also learning many algorithms (competitive programming).
+This year I started learning HTML, CSS, and JS for a website that I contribute to and now react native.
 - 💞️ I don't need any collaboration for now.
 - 📫 You can reach me via my email pmaddineedi@gmail.com.
 - 🏆 I am a USACO Silver Contestant (finished Bronze in January 2023, and hoping to be in the Gold division by the end of the next contest!)